hisuic/hspool/README.md

 The following tools must be available:

 - Python 3
-- rofi (or rofi-wayland)
+- rofi or rofi-wayland
 - wl-copy
+- nerdfonts

+Optional but recommended:

 - notify-send

-Typical Linux environments (Arch, Ubuntu, etc.) already include most of these.

 ---

 ## Setup